sylvaint/aimusing/_pages/about.md

 permalink: /about/
 ---

+I am a former aeronautical Engineer who specialized in advanced flight simulation.
+About 10 years ago I started trading stocks and building tools to help with trade data analysis.
+As a full stack developper I have created many trading applications.

-I am a Software Engineer interested in AI stock trading applications.
+I am interested in AI stock trading applications.